 52 Lives changes someone's life every week of the year.
 Our aim is to inspire people to be kind.
-We believe kindness has the power to change the world.
+We believe kindness has the power to change lives and change the world, while improving our own well-being at the same time.

 What We Do

 Every week, 52 Lives helps to change someone's life.
-We choose someone somewhere in the world in need of help, share their story on our website and social media, and request what that person needs.
-Our kind supporters then spread the word, offer help if they can, and we change that person's life - and inspire millions more who read about our stories of kindness.
+We choose someone in need of help, share their story on our website and social media, and request what that person needs.
+Our kind supporters then spread the word, offer help if they can, and we change that person's life - and inspire more kindness in others.

-One of the unique things about 52 Lives is that 100 per cent of what people give goes directly to the person in need, something made possible with the support of our corporate partner Gala Bingo.
+One of the unique things about 52 Lives is that 100% of what our individual supporters give goes to the person we are helping.

-52 Lives was launched by founder Jaime Thurston in November 2013.
+52 Lives was launched by founder Jaime Thurston in November 2013, after she met a lady in need of a rug.
 It began as a Facebook page that she set up as a way for her friends and family to help people.
-It has since grown into a global network of almost 100,000 kind people who follow our weekly requests on Facebook, Twitter, or via our email newsletter.
-We have been lucky enough to gain the support of 52 celebrities, and are regularly featured in the press.
+It has since grown into a global community of almost 100,000 kind people who follow our weekly requests on Facebook, Instagram, Twitter, or via our email newsletter.

 We believe our collective actions determine the kind of world we live in - we just need to choose kindness at every possible opportunity.